Updated December 2023

 - It does not account for different trends in completions technology.

-To make meaningful comparisons, we compare the data of companies with similar annual hydrocarbon production.
-In the graphs below, companies are sorted by their BOE production over 12 months, ending in April 2020.
-The graphs default to companies that produce over 20 million BOE per year; this can be changed using the "Company volume" filter.
+To make meaningful comparisons, we compare the data of companies with similar experiences and expertise based on their annual hydrocarbon production.
+In the figures below, companies are sorted by their total BOE production over the 12 months ending in April 2023.
+The figures default to display all companies, which can be changed using the "Company size" filter.

-Generally, companies that use greater proportions of recycled and alternative make-up water have lower nonsaline water use intensities.
-However, several variables affect the volume of total water used to fracture a well, including fractured length, vertical depth, and number of fractured stages.
-Although more water may be used because of those variables, they may also result in greater production, which means that there could be little effect on nonsaline water use intensity.
+Generally, companies using greater proportions of recycled and alternative make-up water have lower nonsaline water use intensities.
+However, several variables affect the total volume of water used to fracture a well, including geology, vertical depth, fractured length, and the number of fractured stages.
+Although more water may be used because of those variables, they may also result in higher production, which means there could be little effect on nonsaline water use intensity.

-The chart below shows the hydraulic fracturing nonsaline water use intensity by company for wells fractured in 2019.
+The following figure shows the hydraulic fracturing nonsaline water use intensity by company for wells fractured in 2022.

-The nonsaline water use intensity by geological formation or group aggregated by annual company production is shown below in the chart on the left.
-Select a company from the filter and you will see the nonsaline water use intensity for that company.
+The nonsaline water use intensity by geological formation or group aggregated by annual company production is shown below in the left-hand figure.
+Select a company from the filter, and you will see the nonsaline water use intensity for that company.
 This will make it possible to compare the company's water use intensity to the average for that production group.
-All nonsaline water use intensity by formation or group is below in the chart on the right.
+All company-level nonsaline water use intensity by formation or group is shown below in the right-hand figure.

-We generally expect that nonsaline water use intensity will improve as technology and regulations advance, enabling the use of more alternative make-up water sources, and operators produce more efficiently from the formations.
+Generally, we expect that nonsaline water use intensity will improve as technology and regulations advance, enabling operators to use more alternative make-up water sources and produce more efficiently from the formations.

 Water Use Intensity by Formation

-Nonsaline water use intensity within geological formations (or geological groups) is provided in the chart below.
-The left column shows the volumes of nonsaline, recycled, and alternative make-up water used by each company in 2019; the middle column shows the hydrocarbon production for wells fractured in 2019; and the right column shows the nonsaline water use intensity for wells with 12 months of production.
-Hover over the nonsaline water use intensity to show both the nonsaline water volume used in wells with at least 12 months production and the 12-month production value used to calculate intensity.
+Nonsaline water use intensity within geological formations (or geological groups) is provided in the following figure.
+The left column shows the volumes of nonsaline, recycled, and alternative make-up water used by each company in 2022.
+The middle column shows the hydrocarbon production for wells fractured in 2022, and the right column shows the nonsaline water use intensity for wells with 12 months of production.
+Hover over the nonsaline water use intensity to show the nonsaline water volume used in wells with at least 12 months of production and the 12-month production value used to calculate intensity.

-The "Total Water Use" chart below shows all the water used for fracturing operations within the calendar year.
-The "Total Yearly Production" chart shows the production from any hydraulically fractured well within the calendar year.
-The "Make-Up Water Source" chart below shows the water sources used for fracturing operations within the calendar year.
-The "Nonsaline Water Use Intensity" figures are calculated based on wells fractured prior to May 2019 that have at least 12 months' worth of production data; all other wells have been excluded.
+The "Total Water Use" figure shows all the water used for fracturing operations in the calendar year.
+The "Total Yearly Production" figure shows the production from all hydraulically fractured wells within the calendar year.
+The "Make-up Water Source" figure below shows the water sources used for fracturing operations in the calendar year.
+The "Nonsaline Water Use Intensity" figures are calculated based on wells fractured before April 2022 with at least 12 months' production data.
+(Wells with less than 12 months of production were excluded.)